 If you feel stressed and isolated, connect with the people who care about you and the many pastoral care resources we offer here at All Souls.
 We love you and are here for you!
 Feed your soul and your spirit by joining us for our Candlelight Christmas Eve services (4:30, 6:00, 7:30 PM) to nourish your connection with your community.

 Please join All Souls for Christmas Eve in-person or via live stream on our website.

 Friday, December 24 | Three Services at 4:30, 6, & 7:30 p.m.

 Wassail & Cookies after the 4:30 and 6 p.m. services.
 Please bring cookies to share.

 6 p.m. allsouls.me/candle6

 Spiritually-centered care giving is at the heart of our church and is conducted through our many Pastoral Care Teams.
 All Souls members have access to pastoral care 24/7 from our Care Team every day of the year.
 Members can reach the Care Team Hotline number by calling 918.724.TEAM (8326.)

 Em Kianka is called to team ministry and large-church ministry.
 She is also deeply committed to exploring Unitarian Universalist identity and theology in order to identify how we can theologically respond to racism, xenophobia, and other forms of oppression in ways that center the embodied spirit of life and the connection we collectively hold with the sacred.
-She brings this calling with her to All Souls as our intern minister.
+She brought this calling with her to All Souls as our intern minister in 2018.